 Junke Jiang studied microelectronics at the Guilin University of Electronic Technology in China.
-Before he joined CMP in September 2017, his research focused on atomistic simulations of optoelectronic properties of 2D material.
-Currently, his PhD research focuses on fundamental understanding of the optoelectronic properties and stability of lead halide perovskite and lead-free perovskites.
+Before he joined our group in September 2017, his research focused on atomistic simulations of optoelectronic properties of 2D material.
+Supported by NWO Shell CSER tenure track program, his PhD research focuses on fundamental understanding of the optoelectronic properties and stability of lead halide and lead-free halide perovskites.

 - F. Liu, C. Ding, Y. Zhang, T. Kamisaka, Q. Zhao, J. M. Luther, T. Toyoda, S. Hayase, T. Minemoto, K. Yoshino, B. Zhang, S. Dai, J. Jiang, S. Tao, and Qing Shen, GeI2 Additive for High Optoelectronic Quality CsPbI3 Quantum Dots and Their Application in Photovoltaic Devices.
 Chemistry of Materials, 2019, 3, 31, 798-807.

 - J. Jiang, C. Onwudinanti, R. A. Hatton, P. A. Bobbert, S. Tao, Stabilizing lead-free all-inorganic tin halide perovskites by ion exchange, The Journal of Physical Chemistry C 2018, 122 (31), 17660-17667 (Open Access).

 - D. Bartesaghi, A Ray, J. Jiang, R. K. M. Bouwer, S. Tao, T. J. Savenije, Partially replacing Pb by Mn in hybrid metal halide perovskites: Structural and electronic properties, APL Materials, 6, 121106 (2018) (Open Access).